Eisritter1/judie-bot/README.md

     ├── README.md           // This should reflect the project accurately,
     │                       //  so always contains information about the bot │                       //  and its functions.
-    ├── CHANGELOG           // Logs all the update notes for the latest general update and latest major update!
+    ├── CHANGELOG           // Logs all the update notes for the latest │                       //  general update and latest major update!
     └── code/               // Project code and attachements are in here!
+    └── visual/             // Any graphics (icons, emotes) used for Judie's │                       //  Application profile are included here.
+    └── instructions.md     // Instructions on how to use this repository to │                       //  import Judie to your servers + modding!
 ```

 ## Changelog Judie V2.5.0